josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🌀_absorption_and_selective_sacrifice.md

     --> A
 ```

-The extraordinary feature of this loop is that **accountability is present**.
+The extraordinary feature is that **accountability is genuinely present**.

 It simply does not reach far enough.